kevnn-m/kevnn-m.github.io/_pages/about.md

 I am an undergraduate student in Computer Science at the University of Southern California.

 My research is interested in Fairness, Accessibility, Transparency, and Ethics (FATE) in biomedical and healthcare AI.
-My work aims to improve the understanding ...
+My work aims to improve our understanding ...

 <!-- Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->